ariamostajeran/Transfer-learning-presentation/README.md

 CNN Transfer learning and fine tuning presentation and implementation

 ## Introduction
 This presentation is for Data Mining course in Amirkabir University of Technology.
-Our group consisted of .

-## Presentation Objectives
+## Dataset
+100 Sport Classification

 ### An Introduction to Transfer Learning
 * Problems that result in demand for Transfer Learning